 Direct costs are charges such as Tuition & Fees, and for those students living on-campus, you will also have charges for Room & Meals.
 Direct costs are charges that will appear on the student's bill from the Bursar's Office.
 However, when calculating financial aid, direct costs do NOT include items such as parking tickets and fines.

-At UNH there are Lab Fees and Tuition Differentials which are additional fees that are associated with particular courses.
+At the University of New Haven there are Lab Fees and Tuition Differentials which are additional fees that are associated with particular courses.
 These courses (usually engineering and computer courses) require additional resources to operate.
 It is similar in concept to a lab fee although the course in question does not necessarily have a laboratory component.
 Lab Fees and Tuition Differentials are noted on the academic schedule.
 Students will see the additional charge on their student account for the Lab Fee or Tuition Differential after they register for the class.

 Books are NOT charged on the student's bill but families may also want to factor in an amount for books to ensure they have enough funds to cover the basic necessities for the student to attend the university for that year.

 An average amount for books for a student enrolled full-time for one semester is $500 however the books for sciences, engineering and some other classes may be more expensive.
 Books may be purchased from the University Bookstore.
 The University Bookstore also offers a textbook rental program.
 For more information, you may visit the Bookstore website.